 So be careful which plants you choose, and pay attention to the traits that they have that you would like to be in your gene pool.
 This is going to be a beginner’s guide to breeding, but the best advice is to do your research before attempting this so that you don’t go wasting weed.
 And if you haven’t grown anything before, master the art of growing weed before attempting to breed your own strain.

-Things you should know about plant reproduction and plant heredity
+Cannabis plant reproduction and plant heredity basics

-It’s necessary to have some understanding about plant reproduction and plant heredity before going ahead with breeding your own strain of marijuana.
+It’s necessary to have some understanding about plant reproduction and plant heredity before going ahead with breeding your own cannabis strain.
 The first thing to understand about plant reproduction is how it is that traits get passed on from parent plants to the subsequent plant.
 Each cannabis plant contains ten pairs of chromosomes, each pair being made up of a female gene and a male gene.
 There are, then, 20 chromosomes in each cannabis plant.
 These chromosomes are what make up the characteristics of the plant itself, including taste, colour, smell, and potency.
 Each cell contains two genes, which make up one chromosome for each characteristic.

 It is recommended that you familiarise yourself with how heredity works in plants to give yourself a better understanding of how it is that plants attain their characteristics from their parents.
 It is not essential, as you will soon gain an understanding after experimenting with your mother and father and observing the offspring.